kordless/gnosis-wraith/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the The WebWraith AI-Sovereign License (v1.0)